naver/eventeria/README.md

 - multiple data formats for single topic.
 - publish the string of message type in fixed string, even if rename of class or relocate package.

+### Publishing

-When publishing `Message`, the message will contain `typealias` extension that you registered by `addSerializeTypeAlias` or `addCompatibleTypeAlias`.
+- When publishing `Message`, the message will contain `typealias` extension that you registered by `addSerializeTypeAlias` or `addCompatibleTypeAlias`.
 If not, full class name will be used.

+### Consuming

-When consuming `Message`, eventeria try to deserialize the message with `typealias` extension.
-You should register typealias by `addDeserializeTypeAlias` or `addCompatibleTypeAlias`.
+- When consuming `Message`, eventeria try to deserialize the message with `typealias` extension.
+You should register typealias by `addDeserializeTypeAlias` or `addCompatibleTypeAlias
-If eventeria failed to find deserialize target type, it try to load class using ClassLoader with provided `typealias` string.
+- If eventeria failed to find deserialize target type, it try to load class using ClassLoader with provided `typealias` string.
 If there is no matching class, consuming will be failed.

 ### Configuration Example